The Future of Fuel Cells

 Fig 3 Chart showing projected efficiencies of different future electricity generating powerplants

 There is a rapid trend in North America to deregulate the production of electric power.
-One of the benefits of deregulation is that it will promote CHP...combined heat and power, also known as cogeneration.
+One of the benefits of deregulation is that it could promote CHP...combined heat and power, also known as cogeneration.
 North America will likely generate much of its electricity by burning fossil fuel for the next 10-40 years.
-CHP will conserve fuel by utilizing the thermal energy that is produced as a result of generating electricity.
-Because thermal energy cannot be piped efficiently for long distances, CHP powerplants will generally need to be much smaller than the present ones which are often around 200,000 kw.
+CHP could conserve fuel by utilizing the thermal energy that is produced as a result of generating electricity.
+Unfortunately, in their quest to go totally green, many governments are outlawing many forms of cogeneration.
+This is a mistake in my opinion, because it will take many years to develop totally renewal forms of electric power.

 7. FUEL CELLS FOR TRANSPORTATION